NeiloErnesto89/interactive-project2/README.md

 ![Wireframe 2 ](https://github.com/NeiloErnesto89/interactive-project2/blob/master/images/wireframe3.jpg "Settled on Wireframe ")
 *Figure 3.
 Main Wireframe*

-This wireframe, Figure 3, in a simplied version of my intital wireframe, Figure 1, which I just adapt to keep it visually appeasing and focusing a bit more on the UX by having the charts maximum 2 side by side.
+This wireframe, Figure 3, is a simplied version of my intital wireframe, Figure 1, which I adapted to keep it visually appeasing.
+I focused a bit more on the UX by having the charts at maximum of 2, side by side.
 It's very similar to the final page.

 ## Features:

 ### Existing Features:

-The following features are presenting in order of appearance:
+The following features are presenting in a loose order of appearance:

-- A Modal Popup with a welcome message: Just a simple popup with to welcome visitor to the site.
+- A Modal Popup with a welcome message: Just a simple popup with to welcome visitor to the site and to give further explaination.
 - A Tooltip Icon (beside the close button) in the modal footer: This is to give the User a more information where needed.
 - The EU in Numbers Box: To give the user quick, numerical data on the size of the population(s) in the EU and the total level of Co2 Emissions.
 The numbers adjust depending on the users selection(s).
 - A "Select All" Selector: Underneath the numbers box, is a simple but powerful function with allows the user to chose a country which automatically updates all the charts to show the selected nation's data.